Famous Logo Designers & What They Got Right

 How To Be A Successful Logo Designer?

-The one lesson you should learn from the world’s most famous logo designers is that you must prioritise ingenuity while also focusing on simplicity.
+The one lesson you should learn from the world’s best logo designers of all time is that you must prioritise ingenuity while also focusing on simplicity.
 Your design should be attractive and fun, not uncomfortable and predictable.
-Let’s look at a few points that logo designers need to keep in mind:

 1. Keep The Design Simple

 The logo designers we mentioned above created a unique identity for their clients’ brands while giving them a timeless appeal.
-Remember not to make your designs too confusing — too many colours, words, or figures can distract potential buyers and fail to convey the brand’s message.
+Remember not to make your designs too confusing; too many colours, words, or figures can distract potential buyers and fail to convey the brand’s message.

-Graphic design is a simple art form that doesn’t require bells and whistles — decide on the type of design, pick a font style, and choose colours that best reflect your company’s nature.
 Take iconic logos such as I Love New York or the Nike swoosh, simple designs that convey a powerful message and speak volumes for the brand’s nature without compromising style.

 2. Know The Brand